Skip to contents

 Visualize

 We will remove some of the bulk data that contains tumor cells or recombinant HSC for simplicity.
-In this case we will also plot the Intercept so one can get a sense of the degree of signal that is unaccounted for.
+We will also plot the Intercept as column annotation so one can get a sense of the degree of signal that is unaccounted for.

 data <- data[,!(grepl("LSC", colnames(data)) | grepl("rHSC", colnames(data)) | grepl("Blast", colnames(data)))]